BLE Beacon Guide: Beacon Manager app, range, battery life, barriers and more

 Android, however, is working on proper BLE (iBeacon) support in Android L, the next version of Android currently in developer preview.

 The typical range of Bluetooth low-energy radio modules is up to 70 m (230 ft.).
 It depends on the location too, because radio signals can be absorbed or diffracted.
+The smallest beacon form factor, keychain beacon has a maximum range of 25 meters and whereas the long-range beacons have a maximum range of 300 meters.

 How precise is beacon-detection indoors?

 Though it depends on the intended use and immediate surroundings too, generally one could detect the presence of beacons as far away as 50-70 meters or as little as 10 inches, so it is very accurate.
+Given its accuracy, beacons can be used in store aisles, museums and car dealerships where business owners want to talk about a specific product or model.

 Which devices are compatible with beacons?